Our Real Estate Law Services in Ottawa

 • Contact your insurance broker for your home insurance at least two (2) weeks before the scheduled closing date;

 • Contact your Telephone and/or Cable company for setup/cancellation;

-• Contact utilities companies to make changes to your account.
+• Contact utility companies to make changes to your account information.
 We will notify your municipal taxes and water of the ownership change, however, you may need to provide other information to them.
 Here is a list of common utility companies and their phone numbers: